-Our DSL undertook training on 7th July 2023.
-Our Deputy DSL(s) undertook training on TBC
+Our DSL undertook training on 7th July 2023 Our deputy DSL(s) undertook training on TBC

 Key information about the principles of Operation Encompass is been cascaded to all other school staff and Governors.
-This includes discussing with staff how we can support children who are experiencing Domestic Abuse on a day-to-day basis, and particularly following an Operation Encompass notification.
+This includes discussing with staff how we can support children who are experiencing Domestic Abuse on a day-to-day basis, and particularly following an

+Operation Encompass notification.
 No actions taken by school will put the child/ren or adult victim at risk.

-St Vincent de Paul Catholic Primary School ensures that parents are fully aware of Operation Encompass and when a new child joins our school we ensure that the parents/carers are informed about Operation Encompass.
+St Vincent de Paul Catholic Primaryensures that parents are fully aware of Operation Encompass and when a new child joins our school we ensure that the parents/carers are informed about Operation Encompass.

-Operation Encompass notifications are stored in line with all other confidential safeguarding and child protection information.
-Notifications are recorded on CPOMS.
+Operation Encompass notifications are stored in line with all other confidential safeguarding and child protection information on school's CPOMS system.

-Operation Encompass data (including new MfH notifications) will form part of the termly safeguarding report to Governors.
+All Operation Encompass data (including new MfH notifications) will form part of the termly safeguarding report to Governors.
 All information is anonymised for these reports.